 About The Slaves To Soldiers Project

-The Slaves To Soldiers Project was founded by Tina Cahalan Jones in 2016 to raise awareness about and to honor the lives of more than 345 Black men from Williamson County, Tennessee who escaped slavery to fight for the Federal forces in the US Army and US Navy during the American Civil War.
+The Slaves To Soldiers Project was founded by Tina Cahalan Jones in 2016 to raise awareness about and to honor the lives of almost 400 Black men from Williamson County, Tennessee who escaped slavery to fight for the Federal forces in the US Army and US Navy during the American Civil War.

 Research and Education.